Last updated January 10th, 2019.

 The World Bank believes optimism from investors will help international growth in general.
 Yet outlooks vary between different countries.
 Low export prices and structural weaknesses mean some nations will far lag behind their peers despite positive sentiment overall.

-Cambodia, Vietnam, and Malaysia are all countries that are likely to increase their exports over time.
+Cambodia, Vietnam, and Malaysia are all countries that are likely to boost their exports over time.
 It reflects their increasingly deep integration into global markets and the clear alternative to China they now provide in the midst of a trade war.

 However, Indonesia’s export performance will stay lackluster.
 Export prices in Southeast Asia’s largest economy continues stagnating because of poor infrastructure hurting competitiveness and attempts to diversify Indonesian industry.

-Economies Outside China Will Perform Best
+Asian Economies Ex-China Will Perform Best

 Consumption remains a main driver of growth in Southeast Asia but investment is nonetheless falling in some places.